 Now I haven’t seen him in the last 7 years because I changed jobs.
 I don’t know if he ever sold his stock shares of Starbucks, but if he didn’t, they would be worth in excess of $1,400,000 as of the writing of this post.

 Don’t wait around on the sidelines.
 As we already discovered, even a small amount can make a huge difference.

 If your money is sitting in a bank savings account, it is literally depreciating in value every year since inflation is outpacing your interest rate return.
 Investing gives you opportunities to grow your wealth and leverage it to be worth more later in spite of inflation.

 If you have a lot to invest, then you can do that.
 If you only have a small amount to start with, start with that.
 The most important thing is to take control of your money and invest it into something that is going to grow and help you achieve your goals.

 You can do this a couple of ways.
 Either start with a small amount right away and start investing that and let it collect value over time or keep adding to your investment weekly, monthly, or yearly and grow your investment faster.

 Whatever you decide, taking any action at all will be a step in the right direction for investing in your future.

 How to Determine the Amount to Invest

-Only invest money that your are willing to risk.
+Only invest money that you are willing to risk.
 After all, all stock investing comes with inherent risk!
-The reason your can make > 1.5% interest in stocks vice having it in a bank is because your’re assuming some amount of risk for the possibility of increasing your investment.
+The reason you can make > 1.5% a year in stocks vice having it in a bank is that you’re assuming some amount of risk for the possibility of increasing your investment.
 Historically, as we pointed out, the S&P 500 has gone up an average of 10% a year.
 Some years, it went up more and some years it lost money.
 You never know how the market is going to go exactly.

-So if your’re 40 years old, 100 – 40 = 60% is the maximum amount of money your should invest in the market.
+So if you’re 40 years old, 100 – 40 = 60% is the maximum amount of money you should invest in the market.